hmxxu/BeatBuddy/reports/report4.md

 Jonathan
  *

-HaoMing
+Adrian + HaoMing
- *
+ * Do research for recommendation algorithm / improve mood-based algorithm by increase the pool of playlist for each mood

-Adrian
+ * Do more research on which audio features matter for each mood
- * Do research for recommendation algorithm / improve mood-based algorithm
+ * Make testing for newly created functions if needed
  * Create any backend functions for frontend if needed
  * Help with player in BeatBuddy if needed